 You can print the activity card to post with the materials, as a center for children to go to and build alone, or in small groups.
 You can even print the activity card and create small STEM building bags with all of the materials children will need in order to build the shelter.

-10 Exciting STEM Activities – Week 5
+10 Exciting STEM Activities – Activity 5

 If your kids are anything like mine, they love fast rides and roller coasters.
 For kids who loves these thrilling rides, they are sure to have some ideas of what makes a great ride.
 Loops or going backwards?
 Perhaps it’s the really tall rides they love.